veggiespam/ImageLocationScanner/README.md

 The ILS jar file contains a `main()` function, so it is possible to directly run the scanner from the command line on local files.
-The classpath must contain the ILS jar file along with the supporting jars for the MetaData Extractor and the Adobe XMP library.
-To from the command line, just do:
+The classpath must contain the ILS jar file along with the supporting jars for the MetaData Extractor.
+To run from the command line, just do:

 ```bash